-Prevention professionals use SAMHSA’s Strategic Prevention Framework (SPF) as a comprehensive guide to plan, implement, and evaluate prevention efforts.
+Prevention professionals use SAMHSA’s Strategic Prevention Framework (SPF) as a comprehensive guide to plan, implement, and evaluate prevention problems.

 SAMHSA’s Strategic Prevention Framework (SPF) is a planning process for preventing substance use and misuse.

-The five steps of the SPF guide prevention professionals in planning, implementing, and evaluating effective evidence-based prevention efforts that reflect cultural competence and show sustainability.
-The effectiveness of this process begins with a clear understanding of community needs and involves community members in all stages of the planning process.
+The five steps and two guiding principles of the SPF offer prevention professionals a comprehensive process for addressing the substance misuse and related behavioral health problems facing their communities.
+The effectiveness of the SPF begins with a clear understanding of community needs and involves community members in all stages of the planning process.

 Distinctive Features of the SPF

-The SPF planning process has four distinctive features:
+The SPF planning process has four distinctive features.
+The SPF is:

-Substance misuse prevention has traditionally focused on adolescent consumption patterns.
-The SPF challenges prevention professionals to look at substance misuse among populations that are often overlooked and among all age groups, such as people ages 18 to 25 or adults age 65 and up.
+Intended to guide prevention efforts for people of all ages: Substance misuse prevention has traditionally focused on adolescent use.
+The SPF challenges prevention professionals to look at substance misuse among populations that are often overlooked but at significant risk, such as young adults ages 18 to 25 and adults age 65 and older.

 Publications and Resources